hmc-cs159-fall25/hmc-cs159-fall25.github.io/_pages/schedule.md

 ---

-The current week is: **Week 6**.
+The current week is: **Week 7**.

-The topic for this week is: **Information retrieval and co-occurrence**
+The topic for this week is: **Vector Semantics**

-This week's lecture covers J&M Chapters 11.1 (up until 11.1.4) and 5.3-5.4.
+This week's lecture covers material that is **not found in the textbook!**

-This week's supplementary readings are: J&M Chapter 11.1.4
+This week's supplementary readings are: J&M Chapter 5.5

 ## Full schedule